 The violin, as we know it today, is vastly different from the three-stringed instrument that can be seen in sixteenth-century European paintings.
 The arrival of several innovative adaptations like the chin rest for the violin, and the shoulder rest for the fiddle, have not only made the instrument ergonomically convenient but also increased its adaptability to powerful high range virtuoso performances.

 Legendary composers like Bach did not have the benefit of a chin rest.
-Thus, the player had to balance the instrument and hold the bow, resulting in constricting movement of the arms which made effective use of vibrato non-existant.
-Classic Violinist and Fiddler also had to deal with a shorter bow that tended to produce a muddier sound.
+Thus, the player had to balance the instrument and hold the bow, resulting in constricting movement of the arms which made effective use of vibrato non-existent.
+Classic Violinists and Fiddler also had to deal with a shorter bow that tended to produce a muddier sound.

 The Final Note